You are currently viewing How to Invest in Bitbonds: A Beginner’s Guide to Bitcoin-Backed Bonds

 Table of Contents

-The Bitcoin from these bonds would sit in a Strategic Bitcoin Reserve as a shield against inflation.
+The Bitcoin from these proposed bonds would sit in a Strategic Bitcoin Reserve as a shield against inflation.
 Past performance suggests the gains could reach $6 trillion over ten years.

 What Are Bitcoin-Backed Bonds?